francescodiotalevi/projects/README.md

 - Oled display
 - Buttons

+The fully working parts on **ZTurn** are:
+- gsensor
+- temperature sensor
+- RGB led
+- Switches
+- Buzzer
+- 2 user leds
+- Ethernet
+- USB (OTG and Uart)
+- HDMI (not yet)

 ## P2015_01_CER
 This project is related to the CER face.
 It uses FPGA to drive an 80x32 pixel display based on TLC5958